arotenberg/swingx/README.md

 offline permanently.
 The code is therefore more recent than any released version of SwingX.
 It might have had version number 1.5.6 had it ever been released.

+The code was downloaded from https://svn.java.net/svn/swingx~svn/trunk.
+The downloaded commit was SVN revision 4316 by user "kleopatra", made at 11:59:46 AM, Wednesday, October 09, 2013.

 ## Eclipse import and the SwingXSet demo program

 The original SwingX source code included Maven pom.xml files, but did not include any development